AlessandroGhiotto/RDF-knowledge-graph/README.md

 ## CSV data

 Here we can have a quick look at the two starting CSV files.
+The albums, artists, genre, subgenre, ratings and reviews of these albums are our main topic in the knowledge graph.

 'album_list.csv':